Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 While you’re tasting in the cozy quiet space, the guide tells the story of Guinness, delving deeper into its origins and how and why its taste has evolved through the years.

-At the end of the 3-hour experience, each participant is invited behind the bar to pour a proper Guinness.
+At the end of the 3-hour experience (which flies by), each participant is invited behind the bar to pour a proper Guinness.
 Once you pass, (and I’m fairly certain no one fails), you receive a certification declaring your Guinness pint-pouring proficiency.

 But even if you don’t get to reserve the Connoisseur Experience or it’s a little too pricey, the Guinness Storehouse regular admission tour is a one-stop-shop for history, fun, and family-friendly interactive experiences, dining, and, of course, Guinness tasting.